Berry Gazi: Action

 Despite him having been wounded in the leg returning from the delivery of the letter, he was instructed to retreat to the rear to the closest field hospital to have his wounds attended to.
 Gazi showed complete disregard for his personal safety and wellbeing and returned to the battlefield to collect and evacuate wounded.
 For these actions, he was awarded the Military Medal, becoming the first black South African to have been awarded this decoration.
+The award was gazetted on 3 March 1942.